cristobalvch/llm-cai-project/README.md

-# Benchmarking LLMs in Cybersecurity: Comparing Models and Prompting Methods in Lab Challenges.
+# Benchmarking Agentic AI in Cybersecurity: Comparing Models and Prompting Methods in Lab Challenges with CAI.

 ## Introduction